 Interest income.
 Interest income is recognized on the accrual basis as it is earned from loans, investments and securities.
-In certain instances, the borrower pays an additional amount of interest at the time the loan is closed, an origination fee, and/or deferred interest upon maturity.
+In certain instances, the borrower pays an additional amount of interest at the time the loan is closed, an origination fee, a prepayment fee and/or deferred interest upon maturity.
 In some cases, interest income may also include the amortization or accretion of premiums and discounts arising from the purchase or origination of the loan or security.
 This additional income, net of any direct loan origination costs incurred, is deferred and accreted into interest income on an effective yield or "interest" method adjusted for actual prepayment activity over the life of the related loan or security as a yield adjustment.
 Income recognition is suspended for loans when, in the opinion of management, a full recovery of all contractual principal is not probable.
 Income recognition is resumed when the loan becomes contractually current and performance is resumed.
 We record interest income on certain impaired loans to the extent cash is received, in which a loan loss reserve has been recorded, as the borrower continues to make interest payments.
 We recorded loan loss reserves related to these loans as it was deemed that full recovery of principal and interest was not probable.

-Several of the loans provide for accrual of interest at specified rates, which differ from current payment terms.
+Several of our loans provide for accrual of interest at specified rates, which differ from current payment terms.
 Interest is recognized on such loans at the accrual rate subject to management's determination that accrued interest and outstanding principal are ultimately collectible, based on the underlying collateral and operations of the borrower.
 If management cannot make this determination, interest income above the current pay rate is recognized only upon actual receipt.
 We currently have no loans in our portfolio accruing such interest.
 Therefore, interest income is recorded on all of our loans and investments only to the extent that the current pay rate is received.
-Additionally, interest income is recorded when earned from equity participation interests, referred to as equity kickers.
-These equity kickers have the potential to generate additional revenues to us as a result of excess cash flows being distributed and/or as appreciated properties are sold or refinanced.
-We did not record interest income on such investments for the three months ended March 31, 2011 and 2010.